Separating k-Player from t-Player One-Way Communication, with Applications to Data Streams: A Direct Sum for Viola's Problem

 \begin{theorem} Let $F:\left(\Z_p^m\right)^k \to \zo^m$ be the $k$-party function computing $m$ independent copies of $\sumequal_{k,p}$, where $p$ is a prime between $k^{1/4}$ and $2k^{1/4}$.
 For every error tolerance $\error\in(0,1/9)$, we say a protocol $\Pi$ is \emph{correct with probability $1-\error$} if there is a reconstruction function $G$ such that for every fixed $i \in [m]$ and input $x\in \left(\Z_p^m\right)^k$, $G\big(i, \Pi_{out}(x)\big)$ equals the output of the $i$-th instance of $\sumequal_{k,p}$ with probability at least $1-\error$, over the internal randomness of $\Pi$.
 Then the communication cost of any $\Pi$ which is correct with probability $1-\error$, is $\bigomega{m k\log k}$. \end{theorem}

-\begin{proof} For simplicity of notation in the proof, we flip the output of $F$, so that it outputs $0$ if the input to the corresponding $\sumequal_{k,p}$ instance sums to $0$ in $\Z_p$ and that instance outputs $1$, and $F$ outputs $1$ on instances with summation other than $0$.
+\begin{proof} For simplicity of notation in the proof, we flip the output of $F$, so that it outputs $0$ if the input to the corresponding $\sumequal_{k,p}$ instance sums to $0$ in $\Z_p$, and $F$ outputs $1$ on instances with summation other than $0$.

 Let $\Pi$ be an $\error$-error randomized protocol for $F$, and let $\Pi_{out}\left(x\right)$ denote the output of $\Pi$ on input $x$.
 Here by ``the $\error$-error protocol'' we mean that the expected error rate of $\Pi$ is bounded by $\error$, since both $\Pi_{out}(x)$ and $F(x)$ are binary vectors in $\zo^m$.
 Therefore,